- Rust 100%

 Advanced downloading

 Google Play is complicated.
 It's not possible to simply ask for "all files of a package".
-Instead, the client provides information about itself (Android version, architecture, locale etc.), and the server decides which files to serve (it also decides what is treated as the latest version).
+Instead, the client provides information about itself (Android version, architecture, locale, model number etc.), and the server decides which files to serve (it also decides what is treated as the latest version).

 Because of this, gplay-dl uses a device set system - you can provide a set of devices, and it will ask Google Play to provide a download for each one, getting all available files.
-An appropriate device set needs to be constructed for each package (sometimes even version) - asking for downloads for all existing devices would take too much time, and also abuse the Google Play API, which could lead to ratelimiting or account bans.
+An appropriate device set needs to be constructed for each package (sometimes even version) - asking for downloads for many devices would take too much time, abuse the Google Play API, which could lead to ratelimiting or account bans, as well as still not be guaranteed to get all available files.

 Package files